srinivassaitangudu/helpers1/docs/work_tools/git/all.git.how_to_guide.md

   - The name is `CmTask274_Update_names`
   - To use multiple branches for a given task, append a numeral to the name, e.g., `CmTask274_Update_names_v02`
+  - Make sure the names of all your branches follow this format

 - Create and checkout the branch
   ```